Tronald/CoordinateSharp/README.md

   ```C#
   List<SolarEclipseDetails> events = Celestial.Get_Solar_Eclipse_Table(seattle.Latitude.ToDouble(), seattle.Longitude.ToDouble(),  DateTime.Now);
  ```
-  NOTE REGARDING ECLIPSE DATA: Eclipse data can only be obtained from the years 1701-2400.
+  NOTE REGARDING ECLIPSE DATA: Eclipse data can only be obtained from the years 1601-2600.
 Thas range will be expanded with future updates.

   NOTE REGARDING SOLAR/LUNAR ECLIPSE PROPERTIES: The `Date` property for both the Lunar and Solar eclipse classes will only return the date of the event.
 Other properties such as `PartialEclipseBegin` will give more exact timing for event parts.

+  Solar eclipses sometimes occur during sunrise/sunset.
+Eclipse times account for this and will not start or end while the sun is below the horizon.

   Properties will return `0001/1/1 12:00:00` if the referenced event didn't occur.
 For example if a solar eclipse is not a Total or Annular eclipse, the `AorTEclipseBegin` property won't return a populated DateTime.